neiltucker/55317A/README.md

 At Course Completion

 After completing this course, students will be able to:<br>
-• Query, sort and filter data in database tables
+• Query, sort and filter data in database tables<br>
-• Query external data sources
+• Query external data sources<br>
-• Query SQL Server and Azure SQL Server programmatically
+• Query SQL Server and Azure SQL Server programmatically<br>
-• Optimize query performance
+• Optimize query performance<br>
-• Modify data using Transact-SQL
+• Modify data using Transact-SQL<br>
-• Work with XML and JSON formatted data
+• Work with XML and JSON formatted data<br>
-• Use stored procedures and functions
+• Use stored procedures and functions<br>
-• Use SQL Server tools like SSMS and Azure Data Studio
+• Use SQL Server tools like SSMS and Azure Data Studio<br>
-• Use Linked Servers
+• Use Linked Servers<br>
-• Use PolyBase
+• Use PolyBase<br>